JannieI/canvas-workstation-V3/src/app/roadmap.md

 2.
 3. Border on select
 4. Drag and Sizing handles on select
-5. Fix bug and Duplicat Widget correctly
+5. Fix bug and Duplicate Widget correctly
 6. In Slideshow mode: show link buttons and this now jumps (Edit mode = show linking form)
 7. Flag visible if it has a Note, Data Quality issues
 8. Consider Widget Templates - could be a way to make graphs easier, or standardise the